h2oai/h2o-tutorials/tutorials/deeplearning/deeplearning.R.md

 # Classification and Regression with H2O Deep Learning

+>**Note**: This tutorial is still in the process of being updated; as such, it may not be fully functional as of yet.

 ###### This tutorial shows how a [Deep Learning](http://en.wikipedia.org/wiki/Deep_learning) model can be used to do supervised classification and regression.
 This file is both valid R and markdown code.

 ###R Documentation